Tropical methods for building real space sextics with totally real tritangent planes: Type (3) tangencies for trivalent tritangents

 We end this section by analyzing local tangencies of type (3aa) occurring along the edge of $\Lambda$.

-\begin{proposition} Assume that $\sextic$ is generic relative to $\Gamma$ and let $\Lambda$ be a tritangent to $\Gamma$ with a type (3aa) tangency along its unique edge.
+\begin{proposition} Assume that $\sextic$ is generic relative to $\Gamma$ and let $\Lambda$ be tritangent to $\Gamma$ with a type (3aa) tangency along its unique edge.
 Then, this local tangency lifts with multiplicity two.
 Both local lifts are defined over a quadratic extension of $\K$. \end{proposition}

-\begin{proof} Without loss of generality, we assume $\Lambda$ has a slope one edge.
+\begin{proof} Without loss of generality, we assume that $\Lambda$ has a slope one edge.
 We let $P$ be the point carrying the type (3aa) diagonal tangency, and let $(\ell, p)$ be a local lift of $(\Lambda, P)$.
-The genericity assumptions on $\sextic$ ensure that the remaining two tangency points between $\Lambda$ and $\Gamma$ cannot belong to legs of $\Lambda$ adjacent to the same vertex if $\Lambda$ where to lift.
-By exploiting symmetry, we may assume that they lie on the negative horizontal and positive vertical legs of $\Lambda$.
-Their types are either (2a) or (3c), so the values of $\overline{m}$ and $\bar{\du}$ are unique and they are determined by the local equations at these two points.
+The genericity assumptions on $\sextic$ ensure that the remaining two tangencies between $\Lambda$ and $\Gamma$ cannot belong to legs of $\Lambda$ adjacent to the same vertex if $\Lambda$ where to lift.
+By exploiting symmetry, we may place them on the negative horizontal and positive vertical legs of $\Lambda$.
+Their types are either (2a) or (3c), so $\overline{m}$ and $\bar{\du}$ are unique, they lie in $\resK$ and their values are determined by the local equations at these two points.
 Note that $\bar{n}$ does not feature in any of them.
 We determine $n$ with the local system at $P$.